 I’ve both added and dropped some podcasts since last time around.
-Ever since I started using Doggcatcher on my cellphone I’ve been able to listen to more podcasts because, even without the pitch distortion my sandisk had, it plays the content a lot faster.
 Where I’m listing the same podcast as last year I may use the same description as in the past with slight (or no) variation.

 Marketplace – This is a really good economics show.
 They talk about news that happened that day as well as stories that have been pre-prepared.
-This podcast has really helped me to understand the recession and why it happened as well as whether it is getting any better.
 (Approx 30 min long)

 On the Media – Although not always perfect and although it leans a little more left than moderate, On the Media is a good podcast about media issues.
 Examples include: truth in advertising, misleading news stories on the cable networks, debunking PR-speak from the White House, and other media literacy items.
 I tend to enjoy it nearly all the time and it’s a good balance to news on both sides of the spectrum, calling out CNN as often as Fox News.
 (Approx 1 hour long)

 Fresh Air – Fresh Air is one of NPR’s most famous shows.
-It is similar in topic scope as Talk of the Nation, but without any listener call-in.
-Also, it tends to have a heavier focus on cultural topics (books, movies, etc).
+It tends to have a heavy focus on cultural topics (books, movies, etc).
 Terry Gross has been hosting Fresh Air for decades and is a master at interviewing her guests.
 Every once in a while there is a guest host or the interview is conducted by a specialist in that industry.
 (Approx 1 hour)

 Freakonomics – Essentially an audio, episodic version of the eponymous book.
 If you enjoyed the insights of the book, you’ll really enjoy this podcast.
 (Approx 30 min)